 Not only was there a big range of long-run growth outcomes across the developing countries but there was also a big range of growth experiences within each country as growth accelerated and decelerated.
 North, Wallis and Weingast (2009) for instance, emphasize that poorer countries (those below PPP\$20,000) actually have much more rapid growth when they are growing than do richer (non-oil) countries, of 5.37 ppa versus 3.88 (Table 1, which is adapted from Table 1.2 of NWW).
 But, when their growth is negative their growth is also much more negative-negative 4.61 versus only negative 2.33 for the richer countries.
-The differences in long-run growth rates are because the richer countries spend more time in positive growth (84 percent) and lose less in periods of negative growth whereas the poorest countries do have rapid positive growth-but only just above half the time-whereas they lose much more when in negative growth, equal to their growth when positive, and spend 44 percent of the years in negative growth.
+The differences in long-run growth rates are because the richer countries spend more time in positive growth (84 percent) and lose less in periods of negative growth whereas the poorest countries do have rapid positive growth, equal to their growth when positive, and spend 44 percent of the years in negative growth.